Last updated – 11 March 2021.

 - Your rights

-There are a number of specific rights you have with regards to our use of your personal information that we hold, which include a right:
+There are a number of specific rights you have with regard to our use of your personal information that we hold, which include a right:

 - of access to and a copy of the personal information